 - Make them feel valuable (because they are)

 - Make yourself sound important (so they don’t brush you off)

 People don’t always treat salespeople nicely.
-If you happen to get on the phone with one of these people who seems like all they want to do is hang up, make sure you’re kind and patient with them, but try to get your key points across as soon as possible in case they abruptly end your call.
+If reps get on the phone with someone who just wants to hang up, make sure they know how to navigate the call.
+Be nice, but try to get key points across as soon as possible in case they abruptly end your call.

 Points to touch on:

 - Get important info out as quickly as possible

 - Try to get contact info so you can follow up later

 Best for: Teaching reps how to navigate a prospect that insists on lower prices or a discount by focusing on value.

 Some prospects ask for a discount right off the bat.
 These are the kind of people who require reps to be more persuasive and focus on the value your organization delivers before discussing price.